Peer Education Programs

 Please review the Health Worker Role and Responsibilities description.
 See the recruitment flyer and video below for more information.

-Applications for our 2023-24 open positions will open on March 1, 2023.
+Applications for our 2024-25 open positions will open on March 1, 2024.
 The applications will be evaluated and accepted on a rolling basis until all positions are filled.
-Apply here to be a Health Worker for the 2023-24 school year.
-The application deadline is March 31, 2023.
+The application deadline is March 31, 2024.

 - Email any questions to email@example.com

-PartySafe@Cal works to reduce alcohol-related risk and harm through improving alcohol and party management in the campus community.
-Peer Advocates conduct outreach, trainings, consultations and interventions with multiple stakeholders and assist with campus events that promote alcohol risk reduction, such as the #OurHouse campaign.
+PartySafe works to reduce alcohol-related risk and harm by improving alcohol and party management in the campus community.
+Peer Advocates conduct outreach, trainings, consultations, and interventions with multiple stakeholders and assist with campus events that promote alcohol risk reduction, such as the #OurHouse campaign.

 Applications: Accepted once a semester in late fall and mid-spring

 Contact: Robin Mills, email@example.com, (510) 642-3620